-Information about West Yorkshire Combined Authority’s gender pay gap and the steps we are measures we are taking to deliver on our commitment to gender equality
+Information about West Yorkshire Combined Authority’s gender pay gap and the measures we are taking to deliver on our commitment to gender equality.

 While there is more to do, there is already evidence of the progress we are making.
-We have an overall gender balanced workforce and senior leadership team - and we also have the only female chair of a combined authority nationally.
+We have an overall gender balanced workforce and senior leadership team - and we now also have the only female Metro Mayor of a Mayoral Combined Authority nationally.

-We continue to work to eradicate the gender pay gap in our organisation and be a standard bearer for gender equality.
-Celebrating diversity is central to our values, and we work hard to ensure every member of our organisation has opportunities to achieve their potential.
+Our Mayor, Tracy Brabin, has pledged to truly prioritise equality, diversity and inclusion in our region.
+We will continue to work to eradicate any gender pay gap in our organisation to be a standard bearer for gender equality.
+Celebrating diversity is central to our values, and we work hard to ensure every member of staff has opportunities to achieve their full potential.

-We are proactive about supporting flexible working and we calculate the pay of all employees using the industry-standard Hay job evaluation system, to ensure that all staff are rewarded fairly and consistently, irrespective of gender.
-This year we will also be reviewing our accommodation and ICT requirements to encourage mobile and flexible working to help balance work and home life.
+We are proactive about supporting flexible working, and we calculate the pay of all employees using the industry-standard Hay job evaluation system to ensure that all staff are rewarded fairly and consistently, irrespective of gender.
+This year we are reviewing our flexible working arrangements to help balance work and home life.